This post may contain affiliate links. Please read our disclosure policy.

 Total Time 1 hour 5 minutes

-Servings 4 servings
+Servings 6 servings

 Ingredients

-• 12-16 Corn Tortillas
+• 12-16 Corn tortillas

-• 4- ounces softened cream cheese
+• 4 ounces Softened cream cheese

-• 4 ounces sliced olives optional
+• 4 ounce Sliced olives well drained, optional

 Instructions

-• In a large bowl, or the bowl of a stand mixer, combine chicken, sour cream, cream cheese and green chiles.
+• In a large bowl, or the bowl of a stand mixer, combine shredded chicken, sour cream, cream cheese and green chiles.

-• In an 11″x7″ or 13″x9″ baking dish, pour a thin layer of the enchilada sauce.
-Layer with tortillas, breaking to fit as necessary to form a single layer.
-Spoon a third of the chicken mixture over the tortillas, then a third of the shredded cheese and a third of the remaining enchilada sauce.
-Repeat with two more layers, finishing with a layer of tortillas, then sauce, then cheese.
-Top with sliced olives, if desired.
+• Continue layering as follows – a third of the chicken mixture, a third of the cheese, a third of the remaining sauce.
+Repeat with 2 more layers, finishing with a layer of tortillas, then sauce, then cheese.
+Feel free to add more cheese as desired.
+Top evenly with sliced olives.

 Notes

 I like to use my stand mixer for shredding the chicken, and then it’s ready to also mix in the cream cheese!
+Be careful not to overmix, as it can pulverize the chicken instead of shred it.

 Nutrition